 Fully and strongly fund our public schools, providing a living wage to teachers, support staff, and everyone who works there

-End the pattern of yearly cuts to staffing, and work to restore positions cut in the recent past
+End the pattern of yearly cuts to staffing, and work to restore cut positions

 The shops, restaurants, venues, and other businesses downtown bring revenue to the city and joy to our lives.
 And I have a personal stake: I work there.
 With a thriving downtown, the city does better, as do the people in it.
 In order to encourage that success, I plan to: